- — Kosher, Raw, Sproutable, Vegan

 Health Benefits of Our Spicy Mix of Sprouting Seeds

-- The antioxidant activity of sprouting seeds is hundreds of times higher than in usual fruits and vegetables.
+- The antioxidant activity of sprouting seeds is hundreds of times higher than in natural fruits and vegetables.
 These seeds are the key to a good and healthy life.
 They enrich the body with all the most valuable and useful substances.

 - The sprouting seeds of radishes contain a large number of nutrients (iron, iodine, potassium, calcium, magnesium, and phosphorus) and vitamins (A, B1, B2, and PP).
 Radishes contain niacin and sodium that strengthens the muscle tissue, improves vision, has an antiseptic effect, stimulates the secretion of gastric juice, and normalizes digestion.
 The radish seeds help reduce cholesterol levels.
 They are indispensable for the prevention of atherosclerosis of the heart and brain.